-(((5))) (4) Waste tire storage ((and transportation)) - Permit requirements - Design ((standards.
-The owner or operator of a waste tire storage area shall prepare engineering reports/plans and specifications to address the design standards of this subsection)).
-Waste tire storage facilities must be designed so that the facility can be operated to meet the performance standards of WAC 173-350-040.
-The maximum number of tires to be stored on\site and the individual ((pile)) waste tire storage locations and ((sized shall)) sizes must be provided. ((The)) Facility ((shall be designed so that)) design reguirements are as follows:
+(((5))) (4) Waste tire storage ((and transportation)) - Permit requirements - Design ((standards)).
+Waste tire storage facilities must be designed so that the facility can be operated to meet the per- formance standards of WAC 173-350-040.
+The owner or operator of a waste tire storage ((area shall)) facility must prepare engineering reports/plans and specifications to address the design standards of this subsection.
+The maximum number of tires to be stored on_site and the individual ((pile)) waste tire storage locations and ((sized shall)) sizes must be provided. ((The)) Facility ((shall be designed so that)) design requirements are as follows: